scaleway/scaleway-cli/docs/commands/baremetal.md

 ## Server management commands

-A server is a denomination of a type of instances provided by Scaleway
+A server is a denomination of a type of instances provided by Scaleway.

 ### Create an Elastic Metal server